Early Recognition of Sepsis with Gaussian Process Temporal Convolutional Networks and Dynamic Time Warping: Experiments

 \subsection{Dataset and Sepsis Label Definition}

 Our analysis uses the MIMIC-III~(\emph{Multiparameter Intelligent Monitoring in Intensive Care}) database, version 1.4~\citep{johnson2016mimic}.
 MIMIC-III includes over 58,000 hospital admissions of over 45,000 patients, as encountered between June 2001 and October 2012.
-We follow the most recent sepsis definition \citep{singer2016third} which requires a co-occurrence of suspected infection~(SI) and organ dysfunction.
-For SI, we follow the recommendations of \citet{seymour2016assessment} for implementing the SI cohort~(please refer to Supplementary Section~\ref{Supp:Suspofinf} for more details).
+We follow the most recent sepsis definition \citep{singer2016third}, which requires a co-occurrence of suspected infection~(SI) and organ dysfunction.
+For SI, we follow the recommendations of \citet{seymour2016assessment} to implement the SI cohort~(please refer to Supplementary Section~\ref{Supp:Suspofinf} for more details).

-According to \citet{singer2016third}, the organ dysfunction criterion is fulfilled when the Sequential Organ Failure Assessment~(SOFA) Score \citep{vincent1996sofa} shows an increase of at least $2$ points.
-For determining this, we follow the suggestions of \citeauthor{singer2016third} to use a window of \SIrange{-48}{24}{\hour} around suspicion of infection.
+According to \citet{singer2016third}, the organ dysfunction criterion is fulfilled when the SOFA Score \citep{vincent1996sofa} shows an increase of at least $2$ points.
+To determine this, we follow the suggestions of \citeauthor{singer2016third} to use a window of \SIrange{-48}{24}{\hour} around a suspicion of infection.
 Figure~\ref{fig:sepsis-3} illustrates our Sepsis-3 implementation.
-For detecting sepsis \emph{early}, determining the sepsis onset time is crucial.
+To detect sepsis \emph{early}, determining the sepsis onset time is crucial.
 We thus considerably refined and extended the queries provided by \citet{Johnson18} to determine the Sepsis-3 label on an hourly basis\footnote{ Their provided code only checks whether a simplified version of Sepsis-3 is satisfied upon admission.
 For instance, no \emph{increase} in SOFA points is considered, but only one abnormally high value.}.
-If sepsis is determined by merely checking whether a patient fulfills the criteria upon admission, similarly to how it is done by \citet{Johnson18}, only those patients who \emph{arrive} in the ICU with sepsis would be defined as cases, not the---arguably more interesting ones---that \emph{develop} the syndrome during their ICU stay.
+If sepsis is determined by merely checking whether a patient fulfills the criteria upon admission, similarly to how it is done by \citet{Johnson18}, then only those patients who \emph{arrive} in the ICU with sepsis would be defined as cases, not the---arguably more interesting ones---that \emph{develop} the syndrome during their ICU stay.